-The most likely cause, according to Capitol Chimney, is a bunged up or blocked chimney.
+The most likely cause, according to Capitol Chimney, is a blocked chimney.
 Wood burners, like traditional fireplaces, need a vent for exhaust.
 But over time, a residue can build up on the inside of the stack, leading to blockages and a potential fire risk.

-The other reason for smoke comes back to the first point we discussed: burning the wrong type of wood.
-Check the manufacturer specifications before adding fuel.
+The other reason for smoke comes back to the first point we discussed: burning wood that is too “green” and not “cured” enough.
+Check the manufacturer specifications before adding wood.

 Regularly Clean The Inside Of The Burner

 Wood burners don’t burn cleanly, and there’s nothing you can do about it.
 It’s just what happens when you use fuel like wood.
 The problem with this is that a thick deposit called creosote can build up on the interior of the burner walls over time.
 Creosote is a flammable substance that can ignite and burn uncontrollably under the right conditions.

 The solution is to regularly brush out the inside of your burner.
 You can pay someone to do this and watch carefully how it is done in case you do it yourself next time.

 A well-maintained wood burner can be a tremendous stylistic addition to your home.
 Just be aware though, if you do decide to install one, you’ll have to put time or money into maintaining it.
 It won’t look after itself.

 If you find my tips useful, feel free to buy me a coffee to support my efforts.
 Thank you in advance!